2019 Batanes earthquake

 The 2019 Batanes earthquake was a magnitude 6.0 earthquake which struck Batanes, Philippines on July 27, 2019.
 It was preceded by a 5.4 magnitude foreshock.
 Nine people were killed by the combined effects of the earthquakes.

 Earthquake

-The main shock of the 2019 Batanes earthquake was the 6.0 magnitude earthquake which had a depth of focus of 43 km.
+The main shock of the earthquake was the 6.0 magnitude earthquake which had a depth of focus of 43 km.
 The Philippine Institute of Volcanology and Seismology (PHILVOLCS) earlier recorded the tectonic earthquake as a magnitude 6.4 but later revised their records.
 The earthquake occurred at 7:38 a.m.
-(UTC+8) on July 27, 2019 near Itbayat, Batanes.
+(UTC+8) on July 27, 2019, near Itbayat, Batanes.